equalitie/bundler/README.md

 More on writing your own resource handlers in the *Writing Your Own Hooks* section below.

+# Terminology

+A `diff` is an object whose key is a resource URL and whose value is a data URI.

+A `handler` is a function that analyzes a web page to produce diffs.

+A `hook` is a function that can manipulate request option data or diffs.

 # Using Hooks

 ![Architectural diagram](https://raw.githubusercontent.com/equalitie/bundler/master/architecture.png)